What is giardiasis?

 there is poor sanitation.
 It is the most common protozoan (group of tiny

 organisms) illness reported in the United States.
 Many campers and hikers who drink from unsanitary rivers report getting giardiasis.
 About 33% of people in underdeveloped countries get this illness.

 How is giardiasis diagnosed?

 To diagnose giardiasis, doctors may take several stool samples and send them off to a lab.
-The lab tests for Giardia parasites in the stool or by doing a more sensitive test called the Enzyme-Linked ImmunoSorbentAssay or ELISA.
-If the illness is bad enough, a doctor may sample the lining of the small intestine with an endoscope (a slender medical tool), in a procedure called endoscopy.
+The lab tests for Giardia parasites in the stool or by doing a more sensitive test called the Enzyme-Linked ImmunoSorbentAssay (ELISA).
+If the illness is bad enough, a doctor may take a sample of the lining of the small intestine with an endoscope (a slender medical tool), in a procedure called endoscopy.